rcompos/kubespray-and-pray/README.md

     Nodes may be added later by running the Kubespray _scale.yml_.

+    __Optional:__ To create a dedicated Docker container logical volume with an available disk, edit _prep-cluster.yml_ and change the value _block_device_ to desired value.
+Otherwise the the _/var/lib/docker_ directory will reside under the local root filesystem.

     __Optional:__ Edit _all.yml_ and _k8s-cluster.yml_ to configure cluster to your needs.

     _~/kubespray-and-pray/files/all.yml_